LMS Reviews & Tutorials

 LearnDash Focus Mode: Sticky Header on Mobile

-This will be a quick article with the custom CSS to make the LearnDash focus mode header fixed on mobile.
+This will be a quick article with the custom CSS to make the LearnDash Focus Mode header fixed on mobile.
 This means the header will be fixed to the top of the screen as the user scrolls.

-LearnDash uses a fixed header for focus mode on larger screens, but they disable it on mobile.
+LearnDash uses a fixed header for Focus Mode on larger screens, but they disable it on mobile.
 Here’s how to get it back.
 We’ll also address tablets.

-In LearnDash, when you collapse the the focus mode sidebar navigation, you might still see the vertical scrollbar.
+In LearnDash, when you collapse the the Focus Mode sidebar navigation, you might still see the vertical scrollbar.
 This is partly because of the CSS that LearnDash uses for this section, but also partly the responsibility of the browser you’re using, and the settings you have set for your browser.

 Avatar & Name in a Pill in the LearnDash Focus Mode Header